Nynuphar/IDEAL-doc/docs/source/linkage.rst

 Study overview after linkage
 ******************************************************

-By navigating to the area "**Patients**" and then to "**Patients List**", you can see here the patients which were imported to your study (in my case the study TJP100).
+By navigating to the area "**Patients**" and then to "**Patients List**", you can see here the patients which were imported to your study (in my case the study "Merengues and Cream").

 .. image:: LinkOverview.png